 Join us for the exhibition’s Grand Opening on January 18, 2020, at 2 pm at the WAT Museum at La Posada Hotel, 333 East 2nd Street.
-The event will include comments by Dr. E. Charles Adams, (Hopi dance group/demonstrators), and refreshments.
+The event will include the Hopi Polequaptewa Dancers and comments by Dr. E. Charles Adams.
 Life Along the River: Ancestral Hopi at Homol’ovi will be on display through January 10, 2021.

 Created by the Arizona State Museum at the University of Arizona in Tucson, the exhibition synthesizes more than thirty years of archaeological research by the museum’s Homol’ovi Research Program.
 Through images, maps, and the voices of present-day Hopi, it tells the story of the people who lived in seven villages along the Little Colorado River – near what is now Winslow – in the 1300s.
 Present-day Hopi refer to the former settlements nestled among the small, raised buttes as Homol’ovi, “place of little hills.”